olcf/olcf-user-docs/systems/rhea_user_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Projects are allocated time on Rhea in units of *node-hours*.
-This is separate from a project's Titan or Eos allocation, and usage of Rhea does not count against that allocation.
+This is separate from a project's Summit allocation, and usage of Rhea does not count against that allocation.
 This page describes how such units are calculated, and how users can access more detailed information on their relevant allocations.